bhavishya-8/linux_test_demo/README.md

 ### Dockerfile

-I start by creating a Dockerfile for WordPress, using the latest image of Wordpress.
+I started by creating a Dockerfile for WordPress, using the latest image of Wordpress.

 ```Dockerfile
 # Use the official WordPress image as the base image